York, Ontario: History

 This pattern of absorption by Toronto ended as the City no longer wanted to take on the servicing costs of new suburbs.
 The Humewood–Cedarvale neighbourhood was developed in the 1910s to attract development in the growing township.
 Oakwood Village was also developed during this time.
 In the 1920s, the character of the township changed, with its southern reaches abutting the city of Toronto taking on a more urban character, compared with the very rural character of the north.
 The voters of the northern, rural part of York voted to secede, creating the new Township of North York in 1922.
 This was followed in 1923 by the incorporation of the village of Forest Hill, while the residents of Mount Dennis and Silverthorn voted to remain in York.
 The remaining two pockets of unincorporated urban development at the north end of the city, were split by the village of North Toronto, which was by then a part of the City of Toronto.
 Within years, the Province of Ontario saw that this arrangement of having an exclave was impractical, and further subdivided York, creating in 1924 the township of East York out of the eastern pocket.

 The Township of York contracted streetcar and bus services from the Toronto Transportation Commission (later became Toronto Transit Commission in 1954), but remained independent from Toronto.
 During this time, American novelist and journalist Ernest Hemingway resided in the Humewood–Cedarvale community, writing for the Toronto Star.

 In 1954, York, along with other municipalities south of Steeles Avenue were severed from York County, forming the new upper-tier government of Metropolitan Toronto.
 In 1967, it absorbed the town of Weston, and became the Borough of York, later known as the City of York.
-(The map shows this area in red).
 York was dissolved on 1 January 1998 and its functions amalgamated into the new City of Toronto.
 Its former council and administrative building, York Civic Centre, is located at 2700 Eglinton Avenue West, between Black Creek Drive and Keele Street, used for courts and other functions.
 The Etobicoke-York Community Council of Toronto administers minor responsibilities within the limits of York and Etobicoke.